Blog Post

 The Payment Card Industry Data Security Standard (PCI DSS) is a global security requirement for any organization that processes, stores or transmits credit cardholder information.
 Released in 2006, the standard serves as a minimum set of requirements needed to protect customers’ payment data from being compromised and ensures the security of credit card transactions in the payments industry.

-What Are The Requirements for PCI Compliance?
+What are the requirements for PCI Compliance?

 There are 12 different PCI compliance requirements that covered entities must follow in order to handle credit card information in a secure matter.